Education

 The Hamburg way

 How can AI literacy be brought into everyday school life in a sustainable way?
-Since May 2023, we at ARIC Hamburg have been working closely with the Hamburg School Board (BSB) and the State Institute for School Development and Teacher Training (LI) to develop concrete answers to this question.
+Since May 2023, we at ARIC Hamburg have been working closely with the Hamburg Education Authority (BSB) and the State Institute for School Development and Teacher Training (LI) to develop concrete answers to this question.

-Our common goal is to provide teachers with targeted training in the use of artificial intelligence (AI) and support them in integrating AI skills into their lessons in a meaningful way.
+Our common goal: to provide teachers with targeted training in the use of artificial intelligence (AI) and support them in integrating AI skills into their lessons in a meaningful way.

 To this end, we have developed several innovative training and networking formats that focus on continuous support and practical exchange.
 After a good year of intensive collaboration, this “Hamburg way” of promoting AI literacy in schools has proven to be an effective model.